ptrkrlsrd/modelo/README.md

 ![](recorded.gif)

 ## Intro
 Project templating made easy using Github templates.
-Think of it as create-react-app for any project type you could think of.
+Think of it as create-react-app for any type of projects.

 ## Usage
 1. Create a file called 'config.json' in one of the following paths: [/etc/modelo/ $HOME/.config/modelo .modelo/]